-- The next part of the tracing is a short downward section connected to a tall upward section.
-This next part is called the "QRS complex."
-This part indicates that the ventricles (the two lower chambers of the heart) are electrically stimulated (undergo depolarization) to pump out blood to the body.
+- The next part of the tracing is a short downward section connected to a tall upward then downward section.
+This part is called the "QRS complex."
+It indicates that the ventricles (the two lower chambers of the heart) are electrically stimulated (undergo depolarization) to pump out blood to the body.

 - The next short flat segment is called the "ST segment."
-The ST segment indicates ventricles are depolarized and that the electrical signal for ventricular contraction is completed.
+The ST segment indicates that the ventricles are depolarized and that the electrical signal for ventricular contraction is completed.

-When your child's physician studies your child's ECG, he/she looks at the size and length of each part of the ECG.
+When your child's doctor studies your child's ECG, he or she looks at the size and length of each part of the ECG.
 Variations in size and length of the different parts of the tracing may be significant.

 The tracing for each lead of a 12-lead ECG will look different, but will have the same basic components as described above.
 Each lead of the 12-lead ECG is "looking" at a specific part of the heart from different angles.
 Variations in a lead may indicate a problem with the part of the heart associated with that particular lead.

-An atrial arrhythmia is an arrhythmia caused by abnormal function of the sinus node, or by the development of another atrial pacemaker within the heart tissue that takes over the function of the sinus node.
+An atrial arrhythmia is an arrhythmia caused by abnormal function of the sinus node or the atrialventricular node, or by the development of another atrial pacemaker within the atrium that takes over the function of the sinus node.

 Arrhythmias can also be classified as slow (bradyarrhythmia) or fast (tachyarrhythmia).
 "Brady-" means slow, while "tachy-" means fast.